RESETHACKER-COMMUNITY/Resources/README.md

-# Let's crowdsource our learnings.
+# Let's crowdsource our learning.

 This Contains all kind of resources for learning purpose which includes Conference, jobs, Writeups, Tutorials, Bugbounty helpdesk, pentesting helpdesk, How to get started, etc.